Oral Health

 • A high-sugar diet

-Tooth damage allows bacteria to spread to deeper parts of the teeth, gums, or even the bloodstream.
+Tooth damage allows bacteria to spread to deeper parts of the teeth, bone, or even the bloodstream.
 Bacterial spread can lead to infection.

 Additional risk factors for developing a tooth infection include: